Mike Yastrzemski Preview, Player Props: Giants vs. Padres

 Mike Yastrzemski At The Plate

+- Yastrzemski has picked up a hit in 55.7% of his 79 games this year, with at least two hits in 19.0% of them.

-- He has hit a home run in 14.1% of his games this season, and 4% of his trips to the dish.
+- He has gone deep in 11 games this season (13.9%), leaving the park in 4% of his chances at the plate.

-- In 26.9% of his games this year, Yastrzemski has had at least one RBI.
-He's picked up more than one in 12.8% and driven in three or more of his team's runs in two contests.
+- Yastrzemski has had an RBI in 21 games this year (26.6%), including 10 multi-RBI outings (12.7%).
+He has also driven home three or more of his team's runs in two contests.

-- He has scored in 34 games this season, with multiple runs nine times.
+- In 34 of 79 games this season, he has scored, and nine of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.